tensorcircuit/tensorcircuit-ng/README.md

 ### Status

-This project is created and maintained by [Shi-Xin Zhang](https://github.com/refraction-ray) with current core authors [Shi-Xin Zhang](https://github.com/refraction-ray) and [Yu-Qin Chen](https://github.com/yutuer21).
+This project is created and maintained by [Shi-Xin Zhang](https://github.com/refraction-ray) with current core authors [Shi-Xin Zhang](https://github.com/refraction-ray) and [Yu-Qin Chen](https://github.com/yutuer21) (see the [brief history](/HISTORY.md) of TensorCircuit and TensorCircuit-NG).
 We also thank [contributions](https://github.com/tensorcircuit/tensorcircuit-ng/graphs/contributors) from the open source community.

 ### Citation

-If this project helps in your research, please cite our software whitepaper to acknowledge the work put into the development of TensorCircuit.
+If this project helps in your research, please cite our software whitepaper to acknowledge the work put into the development of TensorCircuit-NG.

 [TensorCircuit: a Quantum Software Framework for the NISQ Era](https://quantum-journal.org/papers/q-2023-02-02-912/) (published in Quantum)